25 Black Models Who Broke Barriers in the Fashion World

 Slick Woods.
 Photo: SharpShooter / Deposit Photos

 Slick Woods is another model who stands out on our list.
-This Los Angeles native captivates with a unique beauty that’s impossible to ignore.
+This Los Angeles native has a unique beauty that’s impossible to ignore.
 Amplified by her signature shaved head, gap teeth, and audacious tattoos, she exudes pure confidence.

 Adut Akech